-Procedures c.
+c.
+Procedures

-Proposers who are declined for an NSF award for financial or administrative reasons will be identified as such in the declination notice.
-A proposer who disagrees with NSF's decision should first contact the cognizant NSF Grants Officer or Branch Chief in DGA or DACS, who will afford the proposer an informal opportunity to obtain further clarification.

-If dissatisfied with the explanation provided by the cognizant NSF Grants Officer or Branch Chief 2 in DGA or DACS, the proposing organization's AOR may submit a request for review to the cognizant Division Director of DGA or DACS.
-The letter must be addressed to the Division Director, Division of Grants and Agreements (DGA), or the Division Director, Division of Acquisition and Cooperative Support (DACS) as appropriate, and must be received by the Foundation within 30 days after the date of the declination notice.
-The time for filing a request for review is strictly enforced and no extensions for the purpose of preparing it will be granted.

-3. The request for review need not follow any prescribed format.
+- (i) Proposers who are declined for an NSF award for financial or administrative reasons will be identified as such in the declination notice.
+A proposer who disagrees with NSF's decision should first contact the cognizant NSF Grants and Agreements Officer or Branch Chief in DGA or DACS, who will afford the proposer an informal opportunity to obtain further clarification. - (ii) If dissatisfied with the explanation provided by the cognizant NSF Grants and Agreements Officer or Branch Chief in DGA or DACS, the proposing organization's AOR may submit a request for review to the cognizant Division Director of DGA or DACS.
+The letter must be addressed to the Division Director, DGA, or the Division Director, DACS as appropriate, and must be received by the Foundation within 30 days after the date of the declination notice.
+The time for filing a request for review is strictly enforced and no extensions for the purpose of preparing it will be granted. - (iii) The request for review need not follow any prescribed format.
 However, it must contain a full statement of the proposer's position with respect to the disputed matter, as well as the facts and reasons supporting the proposer's position that the declination was unwarranted.
 The request may address any errors made in the financial and administrative review process, and it may contain supporting documentation that was not originally presented as part of the financial and administrative review process.
 However, NSF will not consider any new information that would not have been available at the time the decision to decline was made.
-Therefore, new information presented in relation to the proposer's financial stability or the quality of its management systems will not be considered.

-The Division Director, DGA or DACS, will review or designate one or more individuals to review the 4. matter.
+Therefore, new information presented in relation to the proposer's financial stability, or the quality of its management systems will not be considered. - (iv) The Division Director, DGA or DACS, will review or designate one or more individuals to review the matter.
 In no case will the review be undertaken by any individual involved with the decline decision.
-The Proposal & Award 111-6 reviewing official(s) may request additional information from the proposer, but only information that would have been available at the time the decision to decline was made will be considered.

-5. The designated reviewing official(s) will, within 30 days of NSF's receipt of the request for review, forward a report to the Division Director, DGA or DACS or his/her designee for a final written decision for the agency.
+The reviewing official(s) may request additional information from the proposer, but only information that would have been available at the time the decision to decline was made will be considered. - (v) The designated reviewing official(s) will, within 30 days of NSF's receipt of the request for review, forward a report to the Division Director, DGA or DACS or his/her designee for a final written decision for the agency.
 The Division Director, DGA or DACS or his/her designee will communicate the decision in writing to the proposer, normally within 15 days of receipt of the report, unless otherwise specified by NSF.
 The decision made by the Division Director, DGA or DACS, is final.